Managing Director

 Head of Design

-3 minutes read time
+4 minutes read time

 Evidence based office design in the workplace involves gathering factual data through observation- such as how long employees work in certain spaces- surveys and workshops.
 This data helps shape design decisions, ultimately aligning a workplace with the genuine needs and desires of a business.

-A well-designed office considers how people interact both socially and professionally, how people spend their time and the types of spaces required.
+A well designed office considers how people interact both socially and professionally, how people spend their time and the types of spaces required.
 It emphasises the importance of relying on hard evidence, rather than assumptions as individual perspectives on the needs of the business may vastly differ from reality.

 In doing so, a desire for more meeting spaces might actually be a need for more spaces where small groups can chat in a cosy breakout space.
-Or, maybe there’s plenty of big meeting rooms but only a few people use them at time, so the space needs to be reallocated more evenly.
+Or maybe there’s plenty of big meeting rooms but only a few people use them at a time, so the space needs to be reallocated more evenly.

 Data gathering for workplace design doesn’t have to be impersonal.
 Holding focus groups and workshops are a great and informal way to gain insight into how people work and their requirements for a workspace.